feagi/feagi/3rd_party/freenove/4WD_CAR/README.md

 Each class has their own functions.
 There is a multiple functions.
 Few of them are very similar as Robot Dog functions yet there's a huge difference on hardware side.

 ## Controller.py
 Controller.py allows you to control the buzzer, led, servo, and motors through PCA9685.
-You will be able to obtain the data from battery reader, and HC-SR04.
+You will be able to obtain the data from battery reader, IR and HC-SR04.

 ## Motors
 There is either invidiual motor, one side  or a full motors.